 Companies love it because it is easy to measure and can be benchmarked, meaning you can compare your score with competitors, and compare it with previous years.

-2- NPS gets clear feedback
+2- Net Promoter Score gets clear feedback

 Because it’s so simple, Net Promoter Score surveys tend to get a lot more feedback than other surveys.